 These are the best drum heads for toms that work well across all tuning ranges.
 They have a very open sound that works particularly well with a medium or high pitched tuning.
 You will also find that the single ply construction provides these with a longer sustain compared to twin ply heads.

 Remo’s Ambassador drum heads are the best drum heads for toms for a wide range of musical styles, but in particular jazz, blues, light rock or pop music.

-- Increased sensitivity and open tones
+- Responsive and open sounds

-- Less durability than two-ply drum heads
+- Less durability than what you get from two-ply heads

 - Not ideal for heavy playing or loud music